-Sarah Lubala is a Congolese-born poet who has garnered significant recognition for her work.
-She has been shortlisted twice for the Gerald Kraak Award and once for The Brittle Paper Poetry Award, in addition to being longlisted for the Sol Plaatje EU Poetry Award.
-Sarah is also the winner of the Humanities and Social Sciences Award 2023 for Best Fiction: Poetry and the Ingrid Jonker Prize 2024.
+Her poetry has been shortlisted for the Gerald Kraak and Brittle Paper Poetry Awards, and she is the winner of the 2023 Humanities and Social Sciences Award for Best Fiction: Poetry and the 2024 Ingrid Jonker Prize.

 A History of Disappearance